Unleashing Literacy: Designed for Dyslexia

 • Guidance and advice for parents struggling with their child’s dyslexia

-• Creative activities that appeal to children with an artistic flair
+• Creative activities that appeal to individuals with an artistic flair

 • My empathetic personality and supportive listening ear